Roy-lab/drmn_utils/feature_generation_tools/aggregateSignalMotifNet/README.md

 chr1	CONVERT	TSS_ENSMUST00000160944_TSS1	3042487	3042500	0.000007	+	.
 LM186;ENSMUST00000160944
 chr1	CONVERT	TSS_ENSMUST00000160944_TSS1	3042531	3042544	0.000000	+	.
 LM32;ENSMUST00000160944
 ```
+Such inputs can be prepared with the matchMotifToGenePerTF2.py script, described below.

 The chromosomesizes input is a standard genome .fai file:

 ```